Project-temps/DMS/README.md

 ## Usage

 After starting the server, visit `http://127.0.0.1:8000` to access the web interface and dashboards.
 Log in with the superuser credentials to manage data and users.

+## License

+This project is distributed under the [MIT License](LICENSE).
+Usage, distribution or modification of the software requires explicit permission from the authors.
+See the license file for the complete terms.

+Third-party assets are included under their respective licenses:

+- Icons in `ui/static/admin/img` originate from the Font Awesome project and are covered by both the MIT License and the SIL Open Font License.
+Refer to [`ui/static/admin/img/README.txt`](ui/static/admin/img/README.txt) and [`ui/static/admin/img/LICENSE`](ui/static/admin/img/LICENSE) for details.
+- HTML templates in `ui/templates/sneat_html` are based on ThemeSelection's Sneat Bootstrap template and require a valid license from ThemeSelection, as noted in the comments within those files (e.g. `ui/templates/sneat_html/ui-footer.html`).